 - Candidates whose application is complete by May 1 will be eligible to start classes in May Intensive, Summer I or Summer II.
 Candidates admitted to summer classes will likely begin their school-based experience the next January and student teach during the following fall.

 Candidates Already Certified

-Candidates for the Master of Arts in Teaching who hold teaching certificates may also take advantage of our internship.
+Candidates for the Master of Education who hold teaching certificates may also take advantage of our internship.
 Candidates must meet with an advisor to develop a plan of study and can apply immediately for a one year school-based experience in either the fall or spring semester.

 Students who are accepted into the School-based Experience program are required to sign a promissory note in which they agree to complete their School-based Experience program.
 This entitles them to 30-credits of tuition.
 They are subject to tuition bills for any credits required after completion of the initial 30 credits.